-If you would like to experience Ipswich and the rest of Australia on a roadtrip, there is no better way than with a rental campervan and motorhome.
+If you would like to experience Ipswich and the rest of Australia on a road trip, there is no better way than with a rental campervan or motorhome.
 VroomVroomVroom can help you compare and book the cheapest camper hire rates in Ipswich.
 Simply enter your requirements into the search box above and use our easy booking system to reserve your RV rental.
 VroomVroomVroom does not charge any modification or cancellation fees.

 Ipswich is the birthplace of Queensland Railways, and one of the oldest settlements in the country.
-Since 1846, Ipswich has become a thriving community within the Bremer River Valley.
-The area is rich in history, and you can visit one of Australia’s oldest railway workshops that is still in operation.
-Just a 40 minute drive outside of Brisbane, there is plenty to do in Ipswich, including making your very own didgeridoo.
+Since 1846, Ipswich has developed into a thriving community located in the Bremer River Valley.
+The area is rich in history, and you can visit one of Australia’s oldest railway workshops — which is still in operation.
+Set just a 40 minute drive outside of Brisbane, there is plenty to do in Ipswich, including making your very own didgeridoo.

 View Campervan Rental Locations in Australia in a larger map

 Ipswich Caravan Village sits at 95 Mount Crosby Road in Tivoli.
-The establishment offers a wide variety of accommodations like cabins, rooms, caravans and powered and unpowered sites.
-Its facilities include a barbecue area, amenities block, cooking facilities, linens, playground and swimming pool.
+The establishment offers a wide variety of accommodations including cabins, and both powered and unpowered sites.
+Facilities include a barbecue area, amenities block, cooking facilities, playground and swimming pool.

-Ipswich Antique Centre is the largest antique centre in Queensland and the best place to see and buy wide variety of antiques and collectables.
-The centre is located at 86 East Street, Ipswich within a large heritage listed building.
-Please do bring your whole family in this location.
-The venue caters to guests with disability friendly.
+Ipswich Antique Centre is a large antique centre and the best place to see and buy wide variety of antiques and collectables.
+The centre is located at 86 East Street, Ipswich within an attractive heritage listed building.

-Ipswich Art Gallery lies along Nicholas Street within a well-restored old house.
-The gallery constantly showcases changing exhibitions, wide range of heritage displays and special events.
+Ipswich Art Gallery sits at d’Arcy Doyle Place within a well-restored heritage building that dates back to 1861.
+The gallery showcases changing exhibitions, including a wide range of heritage displays and special events.
 It also offers a number of fun activities and workshops that people of all ages would enjoy.
-The venue is open everyday except Christmas and public holidays.

 The Workshops Rail Museum is a must-see location on North Street.
-The site boasts AUD$20 million worth of interactive displays that tells the story of the country’s oldest operating railway.
-The museum is open everyday except Anzac Day, Christmas Day and Good Friday.
+The museum contains interactive displays that tell the story of the country’s oldest operating railway.

-Queens Park can be found at Merie Finimore Avenue, Ipswich City.
-It is a child friendly park complete with a picnic area, car parking spaces, wheelchair access, walking tracks, and a shaded area with beautifully landscaped gardens.
+Queens Park can be found at 10A Milford Street, Ipswich City.
+The first park to be developed in Queensland, it is a child friendly park complete with a picnic area, car parking spaces, wheelchair access, walking tracks, and a shaded area with beautifully landscaped gardens.
 Popular within the park are the Japanese inspired Nerima Gardens, sporting clubs and children’s play facilities.

 Didgeridoo Festivals is the place to find out all about this uniquely Australian instrument.
 Make your own or sit in on an open mic event.
-Open daily at 10 Lorikeet Lane, Bellbird Park.
+Open daily at 10 Lorikeet Lane, Augustine Heights.